-The Clinical Education Setting cafeteria and snack bar are available for use by the student.
-Trays, dishes and silverware are not to be brought to the radiology department.
+Food and Drinks- The Clinical Setting cafeteria and snack bar are available for use by the student.
+Trays, dishes, and silverware are not to be brought to the radiology department.
 There are carryout containers and plastic silverware for "to go" orders.
 If meals or snacks are eaten in the lounge area, please be considerate of others and clean up any mess.
-Students must store drinks and snacks in lounge or kitchen area only, avoiding all patient care areas where patients may see or smell food and run the risk of spillage on the computed radiography equipment, processor or images.
+Students must store drinks and snacks in lounge or kitchen area only, avoiding all patient care areas where patients may see or smell food and run the risk of spillage on the radiography equipment.
 No food or drinks are allowed in the surgical area.

-11. Students Use of Electronic Equipment; ie; Phones, Laptops, IPads, Computers, Game Devices
+Students Use of Electronic Equipment; i.e.; Phones, Laptops, iPad, Computers, Game Devices

-- a.
-Personal electronic devices are not allowed in the clinical education settings or using the hospital's electronic devices for personal use: (ie; laptops, IPads, computers, game devices) Cell phones may be allowed, but can only be used in non patient care areas and only during breaks or lunch. - b.
-Personal telephone calls are not allowed except in emergency cases.
+- A. Personal electronic devices are not allowed in the clinical settings or using the hospital's electronic devices for personal use: (i.e.; laptops, iPad, computers, game devices) Cell phones may be allowed, but can only be used in non-patient care areas and only during breaks or lunch. - B. Personal telephone calls are not allowed except in emergency cases.
 The departmental phones are for hospital business and must be kept free for the heavy volume of communications needed to provide good patient care.
-Students needing to speak with other students should not use the telephone, but personally speak to the other student during scheduled break times. - c.
-Students are not allowed to use the hospitals toll-free extensions for personal use, i.e., to talk to other students that are in clinical rotations at those Clinical Education Settings. - d.
-Cellular telephones are to be on silent mode at clinical education setting.
+Students needing to speak with other students should not use the telephone, but personally speak to the other student during scheduled break times. - C. Students are not allowed to use the hospitals toll-free extensions for personal use, i.e., to talk to other students that are in clinical rotations at other Clinical Settings. - D. Cellular telephones are to be on silent mode at clinical education setting.
 Students may only use cell phones during breaks and lunch.
 Cell phones are not to be displayed openly.
 Cell phones should not be used in patient care areas. (i.e., exam rooms, work areas, and hallways, etc.) Cell phones should not be used to text message or play games during clinical time.
-If student receives a call in the event of an emergency, (child care provider, family emergency, etc.) student will go to non-patient care area to respond.
-Students not abiding by these guidelines may be asked not to bring cell phones to clinical education settings by clinical affiliates. - 12.
-If you should arrive at the Clinical Education Setting and learn that the school is closed, you will be supervised in the clinical area by the technologist in charge.
-Due to your attendance on a day when other students were off, you will be compensated with another day off. - 13.
-A discount on items purchased in the cafeteria and snack bar may be given to the Radiologic Technology students and faculty when the GPTC issued ID badge is displayed.
-(Subject to change) - 14.
+If student receives a call in the event of an emergency, (childcare provider, family emergency, etc.) student will go to non-patient care area to respond.
+Students not abiding by these guidelines may be asked not to bring cell phones to clinical settings by clinical affiliates.

+If you should arrive at the Clinical Setting and learn that the school is closed, you will be supervised in the clinical area by the technologist in charge.
+Due to your attendance on a day when other students were off, you will be compensated with another day off.

+A discount on items purchased in the cafeteria and snack bar may be given to students and faculty when the CU/GPTC issued ID badge is displayed.
+(Subject to change)

 Students may NOT charge items purchased in the hospital.
 Items are payroll deducted for employees only.